Manta-Network/docs/docs/manta-pacific/Tools/Data Indexers.md

 ### Scope

-#### Envio HyperIndex
+**Envio HyperIndex**

-Envio [HyperIndex](https://docs.envio.dev/docs/overview) is a feature-rich indexing solution that provides Manta developers with a seamless and efficient way to index and aggregate real-time or historical blockchain data.
-The indexed data is easily accessible through custom GraphQL queries, giving developers the flexibility and power to retrieve specific information.
+Envio [HyperIndex](https://docs.envio.dev/docs/overview) is a feature-rich indexing solution that provides Manta projects with a seamless and efficient way to index and aggregate real-time or historical blockchain data.
+The indexed data is easily accessible through custom GraphQL queries, giving developers the flexibility and power to retrieve specific information for their blockchain application.

 Envio offers native support for Manta Pacific testnet and mainnet and has been designed to support high-throughput blockchain applications that rely on real-time data for their business requirements.

 Designed to optimize the developer experience, Envio offers automatic code generation, flexible language support, quickstart templates, and a reliable cost-effective [hosted service](https://docs.envio.dev/docs/hosted-service).
 Indexers on Envio can be written in JavaScript, TypeScript, or ReScript.

-#### Envio HyperSync
+**Envio HyperSync**

 Envio [HyperSync](https://docs.envio.dev/docs/hypersync) is supported on Manta Pacific mainnet.